elastic/connectors/docs/reference/onedrive.md

 ## Connecting to OneDrive

-For initiating a connection to OneDrive the connector will need an Azure application credentials:
+To connect to OneDrive you need to [create an Azure Active Directory application and service principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) that can access resources.
+Follow these steps:

 1. Go to the Azure portal (https://portal.azure.com) and sign in with your Azure account.